-The Archives of Traditional Music (ATM) Listening Library and Reading Room are open and available to researchers for quiet study and for use of ATM papers and manuscript materials, book and journal collections, and listening copies of recordings.
+The Archives of Traditional Music (ATM) Reading Room, located in Cook Music Library 260 on the 2nd Floor, is open and available to researchers for quiet study and for use of ATM papers and manuscript materials, book and journal collections, and listening copies of recordings.
 Due to the archival, original, and/or unique nature of our materials, we ask that visitors use care when handling our materials, and follow the guidelines below:

 - No food or open beverages are allowed in the library.

-- Depending on the nature of materials being used, you may be asked to store bags and backpacks away from the work area and materials within the library.
+- Bags and backpacks should be stored away from the work area and materials within the library.

 - When using ATM print materials, you will be asked to provide a photo ID.

 - Use of ATM computers is available to all, but priority will be given to those conducting research with ATM materials.
 You are free to bring your own laptop or tablet.